 Attend Events and Workshops

-View our Career Events Calendar to learn specifics of the many programs we offer such as annual career fairs, UMBC Connects, employer networking events, Dependable Strengths workshops, Career Crush month, Keys to Success workshops, and our Inside Scoop series.
+View our Career Events Calendar to learn specifics of the many programs we offer such as annual career fairs, UMBC Connects, employer networking events, Career Month, Keys to Success workshops, and our Inside Scoop series.
 Each spring we host Career Paths for Graduate Students, an event geared toward you.
 You can also request a workshop presentation for a class or student organization, on topics such as professional skills or job searching.

 Define Your Career Path